rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - Dedicated modifiers are available on the left side of the functions layer.
 - One-shot modifiers are available on the left side of the navigation and mouse layers.
 - Gui/Ctrl and Shift are also available as Special Keys, in the thumbs, see below.
 - In the base layer, holding Z or ; will activate the functions and media layers, respectively.
-They can be toggled on tapping the same keys in the lower and mouse layers, respectively.
-- Holding or tapping Z in the navigation layer will toggle the media layer instead of the functions layer.
-- In the lower or raise layers, the two opposite thumb keys can be held (or tapped, for one shot) to activate its corresponding layer.
+- In the lower or raise layers, the two opposite thumb key can be held (or tapped, for one shot) to activate its corresponding layer.
 - One-shot layers and mods remain active with a double tap.
 Tap toggle layers will be toggle on with a single tap.

 ### Enter, Esc, Tab, Delete